 Brown's announcement meant that Trudeau faced no opposition by any major provincial party leader in Canada's largest province of Ontario (which is also the province that delivered Trudeau's Liberals their majority in 2015).
 As such, Brown's decision rolled out the red carpet for Trudeau to announce that a carbon tax would be mandatory.

-With Patrick Brown as the leader of the Ontario PC Party, most provinces went along or remained quiet with on Justin Trudeau’s plans.
-Fortunately for Saskatchewan taxpayers, former Premier Brad Wall and current Premier Scott Moe were opposed to Justin Trudeau’s initiatives in order to prevent Saskatchewan from adopting carbon taxes.
+With Patrick Brown as the leader of the Ontario PC Party, most provinces went along with or remained quiet on Justin Trudeau’s plans.
+Fortunately for Saskatchewan taxpayers, former Premier Brad Wall and current Premier Scott Moe were opposed to Justin Trudeau’s carbon tax racket.

 Following Patrick Brown's resignation as Ontario PC leader, the party's leadership race was dominated by the themes of the AxeTheCarbonTax.ca campaign and the themes of party corruption advocated for, by our sister campaign, TakeBackOurPCParty.com.

-As a result, all four candidates for the Ontario PC Party leadership were opposed to a carbon tax, with Doug Ford emerging victorious after being the earliest and most ardent supporter of our campaign.
+As a result, all four candidates for the Ontario PC Party leadership were opposed to a carbon tax, with Doug Ford emerging victorious after being the earliest and most ardent supporter of "scrapping" the "cap-and-trade" carbon tax.
 Ford even stated in this first leadership debate that he was going to "Axe The Carbon Tax."

 During the leadership race, Patrick Brown fan and carbon tax advocate, Mark Cameron, wrote a column entitled "Opposing A Carbon Tax Is Ontario Tories' Fastest Route To Another Defeat."